Exhibition Sales Training – Top question from Google

 With the world emerging from lockdowns live events are now returning to the business calendar, hence we thought now was a good time to review how you can get the best ROI from your Exhibition investment.

-Exhibitions can be extremely expensive with stand space costing tens of thousands of pounds and equally expensive stand costs.
+Exhibitions can be extremely expensive with exhibition space costing tens of thousands of pounds and equally expensive exhibition stand costs.
 With that said, Exhibitions in the B2B world can be a great source of both new enquiries and purchase orders.

-We’ve put together a checklist to help you make the most of your next event.
+We’ve put together a checklist to help you get the maximum return from your next event, and ultimately win more business.

 - Event Selection – choose your events carefully and always ensure that the previous years attendees/audience matches your Ideal Client Profile and your Perfect Prospect Profile.
 If possible check to see if previous exhibitors and how many years they have been exhibiting.
 The more years they have been attending is a good indication that they see the event as a good return on investment.